toivoh/julia-pattern-dispatch/README.md

 --------
 These examples are gathered in `test/test.jl`.

-Pattern functions are defined using the `@pattern` macro.
+Pattern methods are defined using the `@pattern` macro.
-The most specific pattern that matches the given arguments is invoked.
+The method with the most specific pattern that matches the given arguments is invoked, with variable values needed to match assigned to the corresponding variables.

 Signatures can contain a mixture of variables and literals:

     load("pattern/pdispatch.jl")